 Electric reliability is benchmarked using an industry standard index, SAIDI (System Average Interruption Duration Index).
 SAIDI represents the total length of time the average customer is without electric service during the year, measured in minutes.
-Therefore, the lower the number of minutes (without electric service), the more stringent the target.
-The target for reliability performance is determined in accordance with SAIDI using a blend of Massachusetts Department of Public Utilities Service Quality Index, and the New Hampshire 10-year performance history with new IEEE (Institute of Electrical and Electronics Engineers) exclusionary rules.
+For added perspective on this metric, the lower the number of minutes (without electric service), the more stringent the target.
+The target for reliability performance is determined in accordance with SAIDI using a blend of Massachusetts Department of Public Utilities Service Quality Index, and the New Hampshire 10-year performance history with IEEE (Institute of Electrical and Electronics Engineers) exclusionary rules.
+For 2019, our SAIDI was calculated as 82 minutes, an all-time low.